-''' CONNECT
+'''

-[ PROTOCOL
+CONNECT ConnectionURLString [ PROTOCOL Identifier ]

-] [ AS
+[ AS Identifier ] [ USER String

-] [ USER
+PASSWORD String ]

-PASSWORD '''
+'''

-Takes the value of the string database connection URL and issues a java.sql.DriverManager.getConnection request to set the current connection to that database connection URL.
+Connects to the database indicated by the ConnectionURLString.
+Specifically, takes the value of the string database connection URL and issues a java.sql.DriverManager.getConnection request to set the current connection to that database connection URL.